Plugin v1.5

 WordPress uses eight authentication constants in wp-config.php (AUTH_KEY, SECURE_AUTH_KEY, LOGGED_IN_KEY, NONCE_KEY, and their four corresponding SALT variants) to sign and verify authentication cookies.
 Replacing these constants immediately invalidates every active session on the site, forcing all users including administrators to log in again.

 The card footer shows whether wp-config.php is Writable or Read-Only.
-The Regenerate button is disabled when the file is read-only.
+The Regenerate button is unavailable when configuration file writes are blocked.
 Clicking it expands an inline confirmation panel with the warning All 8 authentication constants in your configuration file will be replaced.
 You will be logged out immediately.
 You must check Confirm invalidating all active user sessions before the Invalidate Sessions button activates.

 Use this after a suspected credential compromise, session hijacking incident, or when rotating security keys as part of a routine security audit.